avishaan/lightTribe/README.md

-Hexna Sublease-Node
+Reviewly
 ========

 Connect, Mongoose, Node, Swagger

-the following is a general backend written in node to add, remove, and edit sublease type contracts.
+the following is a general backend written in node to add, remove, and edit models.

 Technology/Players
 ----------------------